OmarSalah95/Sprint-Node-Express/README.md

 **All these helper methods return a promise.
 Please you .then().catch() or async/await**

-- `get()`: calling get returns an array of all the resources contained in the database.
+- `get(x2)`: calling get returns an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if one is found.
-- `insert()`: calling insert passing it a resource object will add it to the database and return the newly created resource.
+- `insert(x1)`: calling insert passing it a resource object will add it to the database and return the newly created resource.
-- `update()`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
+- `update(x1)`: accepts two arguments, the first is the `id` of the resource to update, and the second is an object with the `changes` to apply.
 It returns the updated resource.
 If a resource with the provided `id` is not found, the method returns `null`.
-- `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.
+- `remove(x1)`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

 The `projectModel.js` helper includes an extra method called `getProjectActions()` that takes a _project id_ as it's only argument and returns a list of all the _actions_ for the _project_.

 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [x] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to: